Frequently Asked Questions

 Eight trains a day (one every two hours) will run in either direction between Exeter St Davids and Okehampton, seven days a week.
 The journey time between Okehampton and Exeter St Davids will be approximately 40 minutes.

 On weekdays, five trains a day will stop additionally at Exeter Central, including the key peak-time commuter services.
-On weekends, all trains will start and terminate at Exeter St Davids, but it is planned that these will be extended through to Exeter Central from December 2021.
+On weekends, all trains will start and terminate at Exeter St Davids, but it is planned that these will be extended through to Exeter Central from the end of this year.

 From summer 2022, the hope is to increase the train service to hourly, with more trains running as far as Exeter Central.